lincc-frameworks/python-project-template/paper.md

 ## Distribution

 Software is only useful to the broader community if other users can find, install, and update it.
-Package management systems such as pip[^3] or conda[^4] provide simple tools for a user to download a new software package and its dependencies from public repositories such as PyPI[^7] or conda-forge[^8].
+Package management systems such as pip[^3] or conda[^4] provide simple tools for a user to download a new software package and its dependencies from public repositories such as PyPI[^5] or conda-forge[^6].
 To enable easy code installation with pip or conda the LF-PPT provides support for automatic distribution through both PyPI and conda-forge when the user applies a new git tag via the GitHub UI.

 ## Additional code health tools

 The LF-PPT supports many more features than those listed here including static code analysis, performance benchmarking, code testing coverage and more.
 For a complete list, please see the documentation at http://lincc-ppt.readthedocs.io/.

 The most notable exclusion from the LF-PPT is code.
-Aside from a few optional stub source and test files, the LF-PPT allows the user focus on scientific code, while supporting them with the industry best practices in maintainable software engineering.
+Aside from a few optional stub source and test files, the LF-PPT allows the user to focus on scientific code, while supporting them with the industry best practices in maintainable software engineering.

 # Usage

 ## General usage

 The LINCC-Frameworks Python Project Template automates the setup of the above processes for Python projects hosted on GitHub.
-The only direct dependency is copier[^5] [@copier], which is used as the engine to generate new projects from the LF-PPT with a specific directory structure, the requested configuration and stub files.
+The only direct dependency is copier[^7] [@copier], which is used as the engine to generate new projects from the LF-PPT with a specific directory structure, the requested configuration and stub files.
 To hydrate a new or existing project with the LF-PPT via copier the user calls:

 ```
 copier copy gh:lincc-frameworks/python-project-template <new/project/directory>